Updated:Feb 24, 2026

 • Vice Presidents of Operations

-Demand also varies by engineering specialization.
+Demand for managers varies by engineering specialization.

 Specialization

-2023 Job Postings
+2025 Job Postings

 Electrical Engineering Managers